 Science writer and editor

 I am an award-winning writer and editor, who specialises in writing in-depth articles probing the extremes of the human mind, body and behaviour.
 My subjects have included the limits of intelligence, the true stories of 'real-life' vampires, and our burgeoning understanding of the ways that culture shapes your psychology.
-I am currently writing The Intelligence Trap for Hodder and Stoughton (UK)/WW Norton (USA).
+My first book, The Intelligence Trap, will be published on 7 March 2019.

 I hope you enjoy my clippings.
 If you would like to get in touch, please email d_a_robson "at" hotmail.com.